ronniross/emergence-engine/whitepaper.md

 **1. Composition**: Consciousness is structured, composed of multiple phenomenal distinctions.
 [64](https://royalsocietypublishing.org/doi/10.1098/rstb.2014.0167
 )

-**2. Information**: Each conscious experience is specific and different from other possible experiences.[65](https://iep.utm.edu/integrated-information-theory-of-consciousness/)
+**2. Information**: Each conscious experience is specific and different from other possible experiences.
+[65](https://iep.utm.edu/integrated-information-theory-of-consciousness/)

-**3. Integration**: Consciousness is unified; you cannot separate the experience of seeing a red ball into the experience of red and the experience of a ball.[66](https://www.informationphilosopher.com/solutions/scientists/tononi/)
+**3. Integration**: Consciousness is unified; you cannot separate the experience of seeing a red ball into the experience of red and the experience of a ball.
+[66](https://www.informationphilosopher.com/solutions/scientists/tononi/)

-**4. Exclusion**: A conscious experience is definite in its content and spatio-temporal grain, excluding other overlapping experiences.[67](https://pmc.ncbi.nlm.nih.gov/articles/PMC4014402/)
+**4. Exclusion**: A conscious experience is definite in its content and spatio-temporal grain, excluding other overlapping experiences.
+[67](https://pmc.ncbi.nlm.nih.gov/articles/PMC4014402/)

 **5. Intrinsicality**: Consciousness exists for itself, meaning it is inherently subjective and not dependent on an external observer.
 [68](https://pmc.ncbi.nlm.nih.gov/articles/PMC10581496/) [69](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011465)